About early help assessments

 How to complete an early help assessment

-First of all, refer to our threshold of intervention document for information on how to identify difficulties and set interventions.
+First of all, refer to our Continuum of Need - Threshold for Intervention web page for information on how to identify difficulties and set interventions.

 Then follow this step-by-step process: